kms54321/English-Translation-for-Baidu-Wangpan/README.md

 panyi simply replaces these strings with their translated counterparts from panyi.ini.

 Arguments
   -update	Downloads the latest panyi.ini from this repository.
 Your old copy will be backed up.
   -file [path]	Optional path to resource.db.
 If unspecified, panyi will use the registry to find resource.db.
   -lang [lang]	Optional language from panyi.ini that you want to translate to.
 Defaults to en.
   -x	Extracts StringTable.xml strings to your panyi.ini's cn section.

-Acknowledgements
-Project	Version	Copyright	License
-OpenMcdf	2.1	Copyright © 2010-2018, Federico Blaseotto	MPL-2.0